 Married to Caroline, Peter has three adult children and two adult step-children, plus three grandchildren.
 He enjoys literature and the visual arts in general, history, travel, sports and walking Milou, their dog and newest addition to the family.

-In his spare time, Steve enjoys watching and playing football, horse riding, film, theatre, current affairs and literature.
-He lives in Havant with his partner Nicky, son Oliver and cats Pearl and Dean.
+In his spare time, Steve enjoys watching and playing football and is a season ticket holder at Havant and Waterlooville FC.
+He lives in Havant with his partner Nicky and sons Oliver and Alex.

 Nathan is the Co-Artistic Director of Tangled Feet (www.tangledfeet.com) and the Associate Director of The Greenwich+Docklands International Festival (www.festival.org).
 Previously he was the Associate Director at The Bush Theatre and Staff Director at The National Theatre.